What Will be Open in Taipei During Lunar New Year 2025?

 Spring City Resort is open every day

-February weather tends to be cold and wet in Taipei (see a Taipei monthly temperature a rain chart here).
+Late January weather tends to be cold and sometimes wet in Taipei (see a Taipei monthly temperature a rain chart here).
 Soaking in thermal hot springs is the best antidote!

 Most of the hot spring spas in Beitou Hot Spring area are run by hotels, which means they are open every day of the year.
 I recommend Spring City Resort – save money by buying your tickets online first.

-Only Beitou Public Hot Spring will close for two days: New Year’s Eve (Feb.
-9) and New Year’s Day (Feb.
-10).
+Only Beitou Public Hot Spring usually closes for two days: New Year’s Eve (Jan 28) and New Year’s Day (Jan 29).

 As for other attractions in Beitou, the number of days they close for varies.
 For example, Beitou Hot Spring Museum and Beitou Public Library usually close NYE, NYD, and the next two days, while Thermal Valley usually closes NYE and NYD only.